MolSSI/QCFractal/docs/qcfractal/source/database_design.rst

 .. warning:: Final MongoDB Supported Version: 0.7.0

-    **0.7.0 is the last major release which support MongoDB.** Fractal is moving towards a PostgreSQL for database to make upgrades more stable and because it is more suited to the nature of QCArchive Data.
+    **0.7.0 is the last major release which support MongoDB.** Fractal is moving towards a PostgreSQL database to make upgrades more stable and because it is more suited to the nature of QCArchive Data.
 The upgrade path from MongoDB to PostgreSQL will be provided by the Fractal developers in the next release.
 Due to the complex nature of the upgrade, the PostgreSQL upgrade will through scripts which will be provided.
 After the PostgreSQL upgrade,